Dorakhris/Threat-Intelligence-Analysis-of-Ransomeware/README.md

-# Project Title
-Threat Intelligence Profile: A Deep-Dive on the DarkSide Ransomware Group
+# Threat Intelligence Profile: A Deep-Dive on the DarkSide Ransomware Group

 ## Case Summary